Jo Coenen

-Jo Coenen (born 30 September 1949, in Heerlen) is a Dutch architect and urban planner.
+Jo Coenen (born 30 September 1949 in Heerlen) is a Dutch architect and urban planner.
 He studied architecture at the Eindhoven University of Technology (graduating in 1975), and later held professorships at TU Karlsruhe, Eindhoven University of Technology and Delft University of Technology.

 Between 2000 and 2004 Coenen was Chief Government Architect of the Netherlands (Rijksbouwmeester).
 In 1995 he won the BNA Kubus award.
-He is honorary member of the Association of German Architects (BDA).
+He is an honorary member of the Association of German Architects (BDA).